-If you are on a 457 temp. visa and from UK, Sweden, Belgium, Finland, Italy, Malta, the Netherlands, Slovenia, the Republic of Ireland, or New Zealand you qualify for the Reciprocal Health Care Agreement in Australia.
+If you are on a 482 TSS visa or a PR visa and from UK, Sweden, Belgium, Finland, Italy, Malta, the Netherlands, Slovenia, the Republic of Ireland, or New Zealand you qualify for the Reciprocal Health Care Agreement in Australia.
 This means that you are eligible to receive immediate necessary medical treatment from the Australian public health care system.

 - Reciprocal agreements for medicare are assessed case by case.